JLeseur/DU-UAV-Underwater-Submersible/README.md

 ## ThrusterTest.ino
 This code controls two servo motors connected to an Arduino or similar microcontroller.
 Initially, both motors are set to a neutral position.
 Then, the program cycles through a sequence:

-Both motors accelerate for one second.
+1. Both motors accelerate forward for one second.
-They return to the neutral position for one second.
+2. They return to the neutral position for one second.
-Both motors reverse direction for one second.
+3. Both motors accelerate in reverse for one second.
-They return to the neutral position again for one second.
+4. They return to the neutral position again for one second.
-This sequence repeats indefinitely.
+* This sequence repeats indefinitely.